PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 ### Delete requests for entire projects

-This is not something you want to call everyday.
+This is not something you want to call every day.
 But if you need to delete the entire project with all packages inside, you can just call:

 ```